Amelia Peabody Foundation

 - Food insecurity

-Preferred Organizational Types: Neighborhood and community centers, youth centers, charter schools, out-of-school time and sport programs, YMCAs and YWCAs, and Boys & Girls Clubs.
+Preferred Organisational Types: Neighbourhood and community centres, youth centres, charter schools, out-of-school time and sport programmes, YMCAs and YWCAs, and Boys & Girls Clubs.

-Geographical Priority: While all grants must support work in Massachusetts, the foundation increasingly prioritizes funding organizations outside Greater Boston, particularly in under-resourced communities and gateway cities where philanthropic support is more limited.
+Geographical Priority: Whilst all grants must support work in Massachusetts, the foundation increasingly prioritises funding organisations outside Greater Boston, particularly in under-resourced communities and gateway cities where philanthropic support is more limited.

 What They Don't Fund